itplr-kosit/validator-configuration-xrechnung/docs/development.md

 Hence, we started to also test aspects of these rules.

 Currently, test instances are in `src/test/ubl-inv` and tested using `XML Mutate`.

+## Distribution

+The `ant` target `dist` creates the distribution zip archive for releases including several targets for testing.

+If you want to skip tests call `ant dist-no-test`.